xwmario/Warez/Extensions & Scripts.md

 - [Viper4Android FX Legacy Materialized](https://forum.xda-developers.com/apps/magisk/module-viper4android-fx-2-5-0-5-t3577058) .
 It's not placebo!
 - [FDE](https://github.com/Magisk-Modules-Repo/FDE) - Ultimate Android Optimizer.
 - [Overview of all official and maintained modules](https://forum.xda-developers.com/apps/magisk/collection-magisk-modules-v2-t3575758)
+- [Init.d Injector](https://github.com/Magisk-Modules-Repo/InitdInjector) - Injects init.d support via post-fs-data script, this module is only useful if your OS do not natively supports init.d e.g. LOS does that without any scripts.
+- [Magisk Module Uninstaller](https://forum.xda-developers.com/showpost.php?p=72542167&postcount=242) - Enables you to uninstall modules in TWRP via terminal.
+- [Magisk WiFi Bonding](https://github.com/Magisk-Modules-Repo/wifi-bonding) - Make 40Mhz runing at 2.4Ghz/5Ghz on your Qualcomm devices!
+In theory it doubles the bandwith on Qualcomm devices.
+- [NanoDroid](https://forum.xda-developers.com/apps/magisk/module-nanomod-5-0-20170405-microg-t3584928) - An installer for various Open Source related things, most noticeably microG and F-Droid.
+- [Nano for Android NDK](https://github.com/Magisk-Modules-Repo/nano-ndk) - Static ARM nano binary for Android built with the NDK.
+- [Secure I/F](https://github.com/Magisk-Modules-Repo/secure-if) - Designed to disable data delivery through USB.
+It can protect your data when you are charging in public area.
+Some ROMs do this automatically (or via an option) but most do not!
+- [Wireless Firmware for Nethunter](https://github.com/Magisk-Modules-Repo/wirelessFirmware) - Adds the required firmware for external wireless adapters to be used with Nethunter.
+- [YouTube Vanced](https://forum.xda-developers.com/android/apps-games/app-youtube-vanced-edition-t3758757) - A well known modded version of YouTube with many features such as adblocking and background playback.
+Or use [NewPipe app](https://newpipe.schabi.org/).

 ## Xposed + EdXposed Modules
 - [Material Design Xposed Installer](https://forum.xda-developers.com/xposed/material-design-xposed-installer-t3137758) - An unofficial Xposed installer with some useful tweaks.